PDFWAC 296-155-55300

 (d) Some operations may require additions to or modifications of standard signals.

-(i) Any special signals must be agreed upon and understood by the signal persons and crane/derrick operator.
+(i) Any special signals must be agreed upon and understood by the signal persons and crane/equipment operator.

-(ii) Special signs must not conflict with the crane/derrick standard signals.
+(ii) Special signs must not conflict with the crane/equipment standard signals.

 (e) No response must be made unless signals are clearly understood.

-(f) If communications between operator and platform occupants are disrupted, you must stop all operations until communication is reestablished.
+(f) If communications between operator and platform occupants are disrupted, all operations must stop until communication is reestablished.

-(g) You must verify communication systems to be used during the lift as functioning and effective prior to commencing the lift.
+(g) The employer must verify communication systems to be used during the lift as functioning and effective prior to commencing the lift.

-If radios or other electronic means of communication are used, they should operate on a secure channel.
+(h) If radios or other electronic means of communication are used, they must operate on a secure channel.